-- Franklin NT, Frank MJ (in revisions).
-Generalizing to generalize: humans flexibly switch between compositional and conjunctive structures during reinforcement learning. [code]
+- Franklin NT, Frank MJ (2020).
+Generalizing to generalize: humans flexibly switch between compositional and conjunctive structures during reinforcement learning.
+PLOS Computational Biology [code]

-- Schulz E*, Franklin NT*, Gershman SJ (in press).
+- Schulz E*, Franklin NT*, Gershman SJ (2020).
 Finding structure in multi-armed bandits.
 Cognitive Psychology [code]

-- Franklin NT, Norman KA, Ranganath C, Zacks JM, Gershman SJ (in press).
+- Franklin NT, Norman KA, Ranganath C, Zacks JM, Gershman SJ (2020).
 Structured event memory: a neuro-symbolic model of event cognition.
 Psychological Review [code (model), code (vae)]

 - Franklin NT, Frank MJ (2018).
 Compositional clustering in task structure learning.
-PLOS Comp Bio [code]
+PLOS Computational Biology [code]

 - Franklin NT, Frank MJ (2015).
 A cholinergic feedback circuit to regulate striatal population uncertainty and optimize reinforcement learning. eLife [code]